 Camp Harlam does not allow families to tip staff.
 Our counselors are professionals who are dedicated to serving every camper equally during the summer and they understand that they cannot accept any gratuities for their work.
-Families can show their support of staff by making a contribution in their name to Camp Harlam's scholarship fund.
-If you make a donation in honor of a staff member, the staff member will be notified of such contributions.
+Families can show their support of staff by making a contribution in their name to Camp Harlam's Program Fund to support our staff development efforts.
+The staff development funds ensure the highest quality staff and staff experience.
+Staff members will be notified of all donations made in their name.
+Information will be sent out with a link to donate just prior to closing day.